How you choose to calculate shipping costs can make a huge impact on your company and your profit goals.

 There are a few obvious things to consider when calculating shipping costs.
 You have the package weight, dimensions, time to ship, distance the package must travel, the value of the contents, and occasionally the unexpected problems.

 No longer is free shipping or flat rate shipping something that consumers hope to find.
-It’s become something they expect and in many cases, can determine whether a customer chooses to purchase your product versus your competitors.
+It’s become something they expect and, in many cases, can determine whether a customer chooses to purchase your product versus your competitors.
+Here is what you need to know to optimize your warehouse.

 Package Weight and Size